 Staff and Contractors

-Get Bear Smart has one full-time staff member, several contractors and more than a few volunteers who work together to implement the organization’s strategic plan (i.e. make sure the work gets done).
+Get Bear Smart has one part-time seasonal staff member, several contractors and more than a few volunteers who work together to implement the organization’s strategic plan (i.e. make sure the work gets done).

 Click on the appropriate links below to learn more about Get Bear Smart’s board members, advisors, partners and supporters.